 With over twelve years living internationally and eleven working in higher education, Bradford’s depth of experience and passion for cross-cultural exchange are infused into every aspect of Solstice’s approach to experiential learning.

-Bradford is the longest serving foreign professor at Guangxi Normal University (GXNU), one of Solstice’s partner universities, and co-founder of the Chinese Language Institute.
-In 2012, he was promoted to Director of International Staff for GXNU, making him one of a select few American university administrators in China.
+Bradford is co-founder of the Chinese Language Institute (CLI) and the longest serving foreign professor at Guangxi Normal University (GXNU), one of Solstice’s partner institutions.
+In 2012, he was promoted to Director of International Staff at GXNU, making Bradford one of a select few American university administrators in China.

 Bradford holds a BA in Philosophy from Lewis and Clark College and an MA in Teaching Chinese as a Foreign Language from Guangxi Normal University.
 Bradford is fluent in Mandarin.